 This framework allows decision makers to synthesise data from a variety of sources, aggregate health outcomes into a single measure (quality adjusted life years, QALYs), consider healthcare resource use, identify areas needing further research, and explore regulatory scenarios through sensitivity analysis.

 The application of the economic evaluation framework was demonstrated using two case studies: down-scheduling triptans and down-scheduling the oral contraceptive pill (OCP).

-This research was funded by a grant from the Australian Self-Medication Industry.
+This research was funded by a grant from Consumer Healthcare Products Australia (previously known as the Australian Self-Medication Industry).
 The funding agreement ensured the authors’ independence in designing the economic evaluation, its inputs, interpreting results and writing the article.

 Is Reclassification of the Oral Contraceptive Pill from Prescription to Pharmacist-Only Cost Effective?
 Application of an Economic Evaluation Approach to Regulatory Decisions

 Gumbie, M., Parkinson, B., Cutler, H., Gauld, N., Mumford, V. Is reclassification of the oral contraceptive pill from prescription to pharmacist-only cost-effective?
 Application of an economic evaluation approach to regulatory decisions.
 PharmacoEconomics (2019). https://doi.org/10.1007/s40273-019-00804-6